Mzosindiso/HTML-CSS/README.md

 	2. dd = definition description.
 - ul = unordered list.

-Superscipts - characters that are set above the normal baseline of text.
+Superscipts - characters that are set above the normal baseline of text. <br>
 Subscripts - characters that are set below the normal baseline of text.

 Global attributes - class, id, lang, dir.